From Up on Poppy Hill poster

 The inciting incident occurs at 9 minutes when Shun publishes a poem in the school newspaper about Umi's signal flags, revealing someone has been watching her morning ritual.
 The flags she raises as a memorial have been received and answered, disrupting her solitary grief..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This illustrates the protagonist's commitment to Umi volunteers to help clean and restore the Latin Quarter clubhouse.
+This demonstrates the protagonist's commitment to Umi volunteers to help clean and restore the Latin Quarter clubhouse.
 This is her active choice to enter Shun's world and the preservation fight, moving beyond her isolated routine of private remembrance., moving from reaction to action.

 The Collapse moment at 59 minutes (65% through) represents the emotional nadir.
 Here, Umi's mother confirms that Shun was adopted by her father after his biological father (a friend) died, but suggests they might still be blood siblings through her father.
-The "death" here is the death of certainty and the death of the simple past Umi thought she knew., illustrates the protagonist at their lowest point.
+The "death" here is the death of certainty and the death of the simple past Umi thought she knew., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 64 minutes initiates the final act resolution at 70% of the runtime.
 Umi and Shun decide to travel to Shun's biological father's home to find the truth together.
 This synthesis combines Umi's need to honor the past with the courage to face it directly.
 They choose action over paralysis, together over apart., demonstrating the transformation achieved throughout the journey.